csfeeser/Python/TLG/devops/day7hw.md

 ### URLS AND QUERIES

 Using queries (`?date=2023-07-25`) is a means of returning specific data from an API.
-ALL of the APIs at [api.nasa.gov](https://api.nasa.gov/) have query parameters.
-- Try building more and more specific URLs and test them in your browser (Chrome, Edge, Safari, etc.)
-- Write Python code that enables you to automate building those URLs once you've confirmed they work!
+Check out [the documentation for the Game of Thrones API](https://anapioficeandfire.com/Documentation).
+Find the section titled "Constructing a request with pagination."
+Read up on the `pageSize` and `page` query parameters.
+- Can you write a URL that returns characters #51-100? #200-251?

 ### RECOMMENDED GENERAL PRACTICE